Colorado Lawmaker Survives Coronavirus, Donates Plasma To Help Others

 Blood banks, he says, are experiencing a shortage right now.

-“I think it’s a good reminder to all Coloradans that we need to go out, whether you have convalescent blood or not, donating blood is more important than ever right now.”
+“I think it’s a good reminder to all Coloradans that we need to go (donate), whether you have convalescent blood or not, donating blood is more important than ever right now.”

 LINK: Vitalant